pemcg/manageiq-automation-howto-guide/chapter5/a_more_advanced_example.md

 ```

 <br>
 Values entered into a dialog box are available to our method through $evm.root.
-The Automation Engine prefixes the dialog element names with "dialog\_", and so the values that we want to read are $evm.root['dialog\_key'] and $evm.root['dialog\_value'].
+The Automation Engine prefixes the dialog element names with "dialog\_", so the values that we want to read are `$evm.root['dialog_key']` and `$evm.root['dialog_value']`.

 #### Create the /System Entry Point
-To illustrate an alternative way of calling an Instance, we're going to be creating our own entry point directly in the /System/ Namespace, rather than redirecting through Call_Instance as before.
-First we must copy/clone the /ManageIQ/System/Request Class into our own domain:
+To illustrate an alternative way of calling an Instance, we're going to be creating our own entry point directly in the `/System/` Namespace, rather than redirecting through `Call_Instance` as before.
+First we must copy the `ManageIQ/System/Request` Class into our own Domain:
 <br> <br>

 ![Screenshot](images/screenshot11.png)

 <br>
-Copy the class into the ACME Domain, to the same path:
+Copy the class into the `ACME` Domain, to the same path:
 <br> <br>
 ![Screenshot](images/screenshot12.png)

 <br>
-Next we have to create a new Instance of the Class:
+Now we have to create a new Instance of the Class:
 <br> <br>

 ![Screenshot](images/screenshot13.png)

 <br>
-...and we enter _/General/Methods/AddCustomAttribute_ into the _rel1_ field:
+Enter `/General/Methods/AddCustomAttribute` into the **rel1** field:
 <br> <br>

 ![Screenshot](images/screenshot14.png)

 ### Creating the Button
-Navigate to _Automate -> Customization_, select _Buttons_ in the accordion, highlight _Object Types -> VM and Instance_, then select _Configuration -> Add a new Button Group_:
+Navigate to **Automate -> Customization**, select **Buttons** in the accordion, highlight **Object Types -> VM and Instance**, then select **Configuration -> Add a new Button Group**:
 <br> <br>

 ![Screenshot](images/screenshot7.png)